-The system can determine the status of the erase operation by using DQ7, DQ6, DQ2, or RY/BY#.
+The system can determine the status of the erase operation by using DQ7, DQ6, or DQ2.
 See "Write Operation Status" for information on these status bits.
 When the Embedded Erase algorithm is complete, the device returns to reading array data and addresses are no longer latched.

-Figure 3 illustrates the algorithm for the erase operation.
-See the Read Operations tables in "AC Characteristics" for parameters, and to Figure 15 for timing diagrams.
+Figure 4 illustrates the algorithm for the erase operation.
+See the Erase/Program Operations tables in "AC Characteristics" for parameters, and to Figure 16 for timing diagrams.